-1. Consideration will be given to Providers who can provide services pro bono, in whole or in part.
-However if not proposed, Provider shall describe (i) its fixed fee and services to be provided for that fee; (ii) services not covered by the fee and rates for those services to be provided by the Provider; (iii) services that may need to be obtained elsewhere and the Provider's plan to obtain and manage those services in a cost-effective manner; and (iv) costs, if any, for the management of services provided by others.

-2. Provider shall describe expenses for which there is no charge and those for which it seeks reimbursement.

-3. Client prefers an annual flat fee with monthly payments to being billed by the hour.
+- 1. Consideration will be given to Providers who can provide services pro bono, in whole or in part.
+However, if not proposed, Provider shall describe (i) its fixed fee and services to be provided for that fee; (ii) services not covered by the fee and rates for those services to be provided by the Provider; (iii) services that may need to be obtained elsewhere and the Provider's plan to obtain and manage those services in a cost-effective manner; and (iv) costs, if any, for the management of services provided by others.
+If the fees for the optional extension periods are not the same as for the base period, Provider shall describe the fees for each extension period. - 2.
+Provider shall describe expenses for which there is no charge and those for which it seeks reimbursement. - 3.
+Client prefers an annual flat fee with monthly payments, rather than being billed by the hour